hunkim98/blog/_posts/techstars1.md

 ---
-title: "Techstars Day1 - Spare just 1 hour and you can build trust within members"
+title: 'Techstars Day1 - Spare just 1 hour and you can build trust within members'
-excerpt: "No matter what kind of work the team members are doing, if the team has decided to embrace a new team member, everyone should take a leave for their work at least for 1 hour to openly talk with the newcomer and open themselves up to vulnerability.
+excerpt: 'No matter what kind of work the team members are doing, if the team has decided to embrace a new team member, everyone should take a leave for their work at least for 1 hour to openly talk with the newcomer and open themselves up to vulnerability.
 No excuses whatsoever.
-The newcomer is a priceless and thankful person to have decided to join the risky startup journey together with the team, and thus, the team should pay their utmost respect to the newcomer."
+The newcomer is a priceless and thankful person to have decided to join the risky startup journey together with the team, and thus, the team should pay their utmost respect to the newcomer.'
-date: "2023-01-19"
+date: '2023-01-19'
 author:
   name: Kim Dong Hun
-keyword: "startup"
+keyword: 'startup'
-categories: ["diary", "startup"]
+categories: ['diary', 'startup']
 WIP: false
-thumbnail: "/assets/posts/techstars1/meeting.png"
+thumbnail: '/assets/posts/techstars1/meeting.png'
 ---

 ## Spare just 1 hour and you can build trust within members